The Cost of Hiring a Wedding Officiant: We Explain Why It's Worth It

 In this article:

-According to The Knot Real Weddings Study, which polled nearly 17,000 couples who were married in 2024, the average cost of hiring a wedding officiant in the U.S. is $240.
-This breaks down to just a little less than 1% of the average wedding budget, but it's important to note that the number isn't set in stone.
-Your final wedding officiant price will depend on your location, the type of officiant you're working with and your ceremony requirements.
-So, how much does a minister charge for a wedding?
-(Or a pastor or preacher?)
-What about a rabbi or imam—are their fees different?
+According to The Knot Real Weddings Study, the average cost of hiring a wedding officiant is $260.
+This breaks down to just a little less than 1% of a typical wedding budget breakdown, but it's important to note that the number isn't set in stone.
+Just as the average cost of a wedding does, your final wedding officiant price will depend on a few factors, including: your location, the type of officiant you're working with, and your ceremony requirements.

 Length and Complexity of the Ceremony